AdobeDocs/experience-manager-65.en/help/communities/tally.md

 [Rating](rating-basics.md) is an implementation of tally that uses a star system for expressing a range of opinions from positive to negative.

-As of AEM 6.1, the [poll](poll-basics.md) component is not currently available.
+As of AEM 6.1, the [poll](poll-basics.md) component is no longer available.

 [Reviews](reviews-basics.md) is an SCF component that is a hybrid of [comments](essentials-comments.md) and [rating](rating-basics.md).